lucia-auth/lucia/documentation/content/guidebook/email-verification-links/$nextjs-app.md

 ### Validate tokens

 `validateEmailVerificationToken()` will get the token and delete all tokens belonging to the user (which includes the used token).
 We recommend handling this in a transaction or a batched query.
-It thens check the expiration with [`isWithinExpiration()`](/reference/lucia/modules/utils#iswithinexpiration), provided by Lucia, which checks if the current time is within the provided expiration time (in milliseconds).
+It then checks the expiration with [`isWithinExpiration()`](/reference/lucia/modules/utils#iswithinexpiration), provided by Lucia, which checks if the current time is within the provided expiration time (in milliseconds).

 It will throw if the token is invalid.